Bayawan: Demographics

-As of the 2000 census, the city has a population of 101,391.
-Of this, 21,814 comprises the urban population.
-The population density is 146/km2, which is manageable compared to other cities in the country.
-Within the next ten years, it is estimated that the population will reach 121,175 with an annual average growth rate of 2.9%, concentrated in the urban and sub-urban areas.
+As of the 2020 census, the city has a population of 122,747.

+In 2000, 21,814 of 101,391 inhabitants of the city comprise the urban population.
+The population density is 180/km2, which is manageable compared to other cities in the country.

 Economy

-Bayawan is more of the rural setting than urbanized with only 2.25% of its total land area as urban area.
+Bayawan is still largely rural with only 2.25% of its total land area as urban area.
 The city is basically agricultural and its economy sits on an agricultural platform.
 Revenues from land farming, livestock production, aqua-culture activities and marine fishing are a major income contribution of the city.
 In 2000, the assessment of City Agriculture Office (CAO) indicated that agricultural production was valued at Php 2.3 Billion; 91.4% of which came from crop production, 7.9% from livestock production, and 0.7% from fisheries.

 On a general scale, the city is not yet self-sufficient since its local revenue is only 12% of the total revenue and 88% comes from its Internal Revenue Allotment (IRA) (Year 2000 Data).

-The City however has several investment opportunities especially in the field of agro-industry and processing as well as in the processing of marine products.
+The city has several investment opportunities especially in the field of agro-industry and processing as well as in the processing of marine products.
 The vast agricultural resources and the LGU's thrust on agricultural development opens avenues of investing in feed mills, palm oil mills, rice mills, corn mills, storage and other farming and post harvest facilities and equipment.
 Besides agri-industries, the trading and auction markets are already well established in the hinterland barangays especially in Dawis and Kalumboyan.
 Moreover, the fishery industry and aqua-culture also offers wide business opportunities especially in the establishment of the proposed fishing port.

 Another window for investors is in the transportation system.
 With the opening of the Bayawan-Kabankalan Road Network, more transport facilities will be required.
 The city is already recognized as a transport hub in South Negros, and planned to be enhanced further with improvement of the road network.

 Currently, the people in the city are engaged in self-employment activities such as farming, fishing, trading or buying & selling activities.
 Resident professionals in the city are in abundance however majority often migrate seeking employment opportunities.

 Puregold Bayawan opened last November 2019 as the first full-service mall in the city.